jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

-In total we have implemented 4 tests.
-Primarily we are testing if the data is properly ingested and preprocessed, if the training loop is working as intended, if the model is setup correctly, and if the API is working.
+In total, we have implemented 4 tests.
+Primarily, we are testing if the data is properly ingested and preprocessed, ensuring that the data pipeline is functioning correctly.
+Additionally, we test if the training loop is working as intended, verifying that the model is being trained without errors.
+We also check if the model is set up correctly, confirming that the architecture and parameters are as expected.
+Lastly, we test if the API is working, ensuring that it can handle requests and return the correct responses.

 ### Question 8